 The piece of paper you sign may be worthless if you’re dealing with someone who is untrustworthy or bankrupt.
 Ask yourself: who are you really entering into the contract with?
 Are they a company or an individual?
 Is the name they’re giving you their full, legal name?
 What’s their physical address?
 Make sure you get all these details before you sign.

 Many contacts are verbal.
-If, however, there’s a dispute it will be a case of your word against theirs.
-Many disputes can be avoided if the agreement is in (or is confirmed by) writing in some form, even if it is just an email or invoice with terms noted.
+If, however, there’s a dispute it will be your word against theirs.
+Many disputes can be avoided if the agreement is in, or is confirmed by, writing in some form, even if it is just an email or invoice with terms noted.

 If you have a formal written contract, the law generally presumes that it’s the whole agreement – so make sure that it is.
 Don’t leave out anything as a goodwill gesture or because you received reassurances from the salesperson.